YinJC/uk-tex-faq/FAQ-wordcount.md

----
-layout: page
-title: How many words have you written?
+# How many words have you written?
----

 One often has to submit a document (e.g., a paper or a dissertation) under some sort of constraint about its size.
 Sensible people set a